 The low cost of these units open up a new set of possibilities to use these devices as lecture-creation stations (similar to the One-Button Studio offering from U. Penn) or as recorders for systems like the “Learning Glass”.

-The LC-100 and LC-110 models have identical operating software and features and the only real difference is provision of an external higher quality optical lens.
+All the PR-MINI models have identical operating software and features and the only real differences are provision of an external higher quality optical lens and storage size.
 The lineup:

 All models are able to stream and record and then automatically upload the archived content to various distribution points such as YouTube or Kaltura.
 The complete automation of this process (scheduling, recording, upload) differentiates these units from simple camera recording or use of other network-IP cams.